fewnew/art74-fall2018/small-assignments/04-illustrations/readme.md

-# Illustration

 ### Upload a jpg or png file of your illustrations in this folder.

-Your file must include the flower made with distortion, 3D line drawing and recolored photo trace all created in Adobe Illustrator.
+Your file must include the flower made with distortion, 3D line drawing and recolored photo trace; all created in Adobe Illustrator.

-Links to video tutorials:
+Links to video tutorials for

 ## Flower distortion:
 * https://www.youtube.com/watch?v=MFZaJAC61SE